Strength training: How, why and where?

 - Initial and ongoing assessments so your program can be tailored to your specific needs and abilities

 - A safe, supportive environment

-- At least two group sessions a week, at a cost of around $5 per session
+- At least two group sessions a week, at a low cost

 - An opportunity to socialise over a cup of tea or coffee after each session.